Jess H. Anderson

 I hold a Scottish MA (Hons) in English Literature from the University of Aberdeen, and an M.Phil in Popular Literature from Trinity College Dublin.

-More widely, my research interests include US memoir, true crime, detective fiction, the misery memoir, noir fiction, whiteness in US literature, archive theory, genre theory, and theories of cognitive mapping.
+More widely, my research interests include US memoir, true crime, detective fiction, the misery memoir, comics, whiteness in US literature, archive theory, and theories of the popular.
 I'm also interested in new forms of non-fiction storytelling, such as the podcast and the online fan forum.